saubury/tw-eda-kafka/README.md

 ## Kafka Connect Setup
 Our goal now is to source data continuously from our Postgres database and produce into Kafka.
-We'll use Kafka connect as the framework, and a JDBC Postgres Source connector to connect to the database
+We'll use Kafka connect as the framework, and a JDBC Postgres Source connector coto connect to the database

 Have a look at `scripts/connect_source_postgres.json`